Accenture/AIR/README.md

 - **data:** input and output data for computer vision algorithms
 - **keras-retinanet:** a fork of the [keras-retinanet](https://github.com/fizyr/keras-retinanet) repository with some AIR modifications
 - **models:** contains trained computer vision models

+## General toubleshooting
+- Try setting the `AIR_VERBOSE=1` enviroment variable to see full TF logs
+- If using docker, make sure you're allocating enough memory for the container (like at least 8 GB).